divineod/bike-demand-ml/README.md

 ### Tests in the `tests` folder

-The `tests` folder contains unit tests designed to ensure the robustness and accuracy of the prediction and data processing modules:
+The `tests` folder contains unit tests designed to ensure the robustness and accuracy of the prediction module:

 - **`test_prediction_api.py`**: Contains tests for the prediction API endpoints.
 These tests simulate API requests and check for correct status codes, response formats, and the accuracy of predictions for known inputs.

-- **`test_data_processing.py`**: Focuses on testing the data processing functions within the prediction server code.
-It checks that the data filtering, feature engineering, and preprocessing steps return the expected output for given inputs.

 To run these tests, spawn the docker container, navigate to the repository root and execute: